inductiveload/stylish-bathys/README.md

 # Licensing

 These themes are CC-BY-SA.
-Yuo are free to use, sell, remix, whatever, as long as the end product is attributed back to this source and all freely distributable.
+You are free to use, sell, remix, whatever, as long as the end product is attributed back to this source and all freely distributable.

 The GT DeepDark theme is CC-BY-NC-ND, but the only thing used here is the